jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Another way to insert a GFM code block is to use the _electric backquote_ feature, which is enabled by default.
 When this setting is enabled, pressing `` ` `` three times triggers `markdown-insert-gfm-code-block` automatically.
+Currently this ony happens when in `gfm-mode`.

 `markdown-gfm-use-electric-backquote`

-:   When non-nil, trigger interactive insertion of GFM code blocks
+:   Boolean, default: `t`.

-    when backquote is pressed three times (default: `t`).
+    When non-nil, trigger interactive insertion of GFM code blocks when backquote is pressed three times.

 Additionally, you can augment the list of known language names by setting `markdown-gfm-additional-languages` and you can indicate a